Skip to main content

 EEO Discrimination Complaint Process

-If you are an employee, former employee, or applicant for employment and believe you have been subject to behavior that violates this policy based on the above protected categories or retaliation for an EEO protected activity, and wish to pursue the EEO complaint process, you are encouraged to contact the Office of EEO/AA within three years of occurrence of the alleged incident.
-You may file a complaint in the following ways:
+If you are an employee, non-employee, or applicant for employment and believe you have been subjected to behavior that violates this policy based on the above protected categories or retaliation for an EEO protected activity, and wish to pursue the EEO complaint process, you are encouraged to contact the Office of EEO/AA.

 EEO/AA Policy Statement